AlexandreBeaulne/botty_mcbotface/README.md

 * setup configuration of instruments in config file
 * write script to translate the bot's logs into pretty human readable report
 * develop a market scanner to dynamically scan for instruments to watch
+* move to Amazon AWS
+* setup to store market data, to do backtesting and/or parameter optimization later